LatentStealth: Unnoticeable and Efficient Adversarial Attacks on Expressive Human Pose and Shape Estimation: Experiments

 \subsection{Experimental Settings}

 \textbf{Datasets and EHPS Models.} We evaluate our method on two benchmarks: 3DPW \cite{von2018recovering}, with in-the-wild RGB videos and 3D SMPL pose annotations, and UBody \cite{lin2023one}, a large-scale upper-body mesh dataset with 1.05 million annotated images across 15 scenarios.
-For black-box evaluation, we test UBA on state-of-the-art EHPS models, including Hand4Whole \cite{moon2022accurate}, OSX \cite{lin2023one}, and SMPLer-X \cite{cai2024smpler}, which provides four ViT-based pre-trained variants, denoted as SMPLer-X-M, where M denotes the size of the Vision Transformer (ViT) backbone \cite{alexey2020image} (M $\in$ {S, B, L, H}).
+For evaluation, we test LatentStealth on the three most representative EHPS models, including Hand4Whole \cite{moon2022accurate}, OSX \cite{lin2023one}, and SMPLer-X \cite{cai2024smpler}, which provides four ViT-based pre-trained variants, denoted as SMPLer-X-M, where M denotes the size of the Vision Transformer (ViT) backbone \cite{alexey2020image} (M $\in$ {S, B, L, H}).

 \textbf{Baseline and Evaluation Metrics.} Currently, only one adversarial attack targets EHPS.
-To evaluate UBA, we compare it with state-of-the-art methods in computer vision, including classical attacks (FGSM \cite{goodfellow2014explaining}, PGD \cite{madry2017towards}), diffusion-based approaches (ACA \cite{chen2023content}, DiffAttack \cite{chen2024diffusion}), and the EHPS-specific TBA \cite{li2025unveiling}.
+To evaluate LatentStealth, we compare it with state-of-the-art methods in computer vision, including classical attacks (FGSM \cite{goodfellow2014explaining}, PGD \cite{madry2017towards}), diffusion-based approaches (ACA \cite{chen2023content}, DiffAttack \cite{chen2024diffusion}), and the EHPS-specific TBA \cite{li2025unveiling}.
 We report MPJPE and MPVPE for 3D joint and mesh accuracy, and PA-MPJPE/PA-MPVPE for alignment-aware evaluation, following prior EHPS benchmarks \cite{moon2022accurate, lin2023one, cai2024smpler}.
 All metrics are in millimeters (mm).

-\textbf{Implementation Details.} The experiments are conducted on an Ubuntu 20.04.6 LTS system using the PyTorch framework, a single NVIDIA L20 GPU, and 45 GB of RAM.
+\textbf{Implementation Details.} The experiments are conducted on a system running Ubuntu 20.04.6 LTS, using PyTorch framework, with a single NVIDIA L20 GPU.
 The VAE model employed is \textit{stabilityai/sd-vae-ft-mse} from Hugging Face \footnote{An open source platform. https://huggingface.co/stabilityai/sd-vae-ft-mse}.
-We set the number of queries to $t = 3$, the perturbation magnitude to $\eta = 0.05$, and the balancing hyperparameter to $\lambda = 0.5$.
+The maximum perturbation magnitude is set to $\eta = 0.05$ with a step size of 0.01, and an $l_\infty$ constraint was enforced to ensure that changes in individual pixel values did not exceed 0.05.
+For baseline methods involving iterative optimization, the number of iterations is fixed at 20.
+For LatentStealth, the number of queries is set to $t = 3$, and the balancing hyperparameter is fixed at $\lambda = 0.5$.